ssanj/babyloncandle/posts/2022-07-20-extending-scala-case-class-with-nostacktrace-leads-to-unexpected-tostring-behaviour.md

 }
 ```

-The `detailMessage` field is set through the many of the constructor methods:
+The `detailMessage` field is set through the many of the constructor methods for `Throwable`:

 ```{.java .scrollx}
 public Throwable(String message) {